 It's worth signing up for Swissquote's newsletters, as their quality is good, content is useful, and you can choose the topics that interest you.

 The news flow is in a mix of languages both on the website and in eTrader.
-It's confusing to see German, English, French and Italian news at the same time if you don't speak all of these languages (thumbs up if you do!).
-You can set a filter, but it will not be saved, so you need to do it every time.
+Generally, there are separate news feeds on the eTrading platform and on Swissquote's sites – like the Daily Technical Report for FX traders.
+On the eTrading platform, news can show up in multiple languages at the same time, so be sure to set your favored one in the top right corner.
+It can be confusing to see German, English, French and Italian news at the same time if you don't speak all of these languages (thumbs up if you do!).
+Your filter sadly won't be saved, so you need to repeat it every time.
 There is no economic calendar, at least we didn't find one.

 Other research tools you will enjoy

 For professional traders, Swissquote provides an API, called FIX API.
-This API allows you to be directly connected with Swissquote's liquidity providers, which can make your trades cheaper and faster.
+This API (application programming interface) allows you to be directly connected with Swissquote's liquidity providers, which can make your trades cheaper and faster.

 |• Phone support||• No 24/7 support|

 |• Live chat||• Email answers are not always relevant|

 |• Fast response time|